 If you enjoy protein smoothies, yet another way to hide some extra dietary fiber in the mix is to toss seeds or nuts into the blender with non-fat yoghurt to ramp up the protein content.
 Avocado, kiwis and carrots, which are among the highest-fiber fruits and vegetables, also taste great in a variety of juice blends.

-Shawna is an avid writer about wellness and holistic health, including tips for living a healthier life style.
-Find similar topics from an Austin wellness center that offers fitness programs for longevity, weight loss and diabetes in Texas using mind/body exercise classes.
+from an Austin wellness center that offers fitness programs for longevity, weight loss and diabetes in Texas using mind/body exercise classes.